cml87/Spring_AOP/README.md

 The central AOP concepts and terminology not Spring-specific.
 They are:
 - **Aspect**: A modularization of a concern that cuts across multiple classes.
 Transaction management and logging are examples.
 In Spring AOP, aspects are implemented by using regular classes (the schema-based approach) or regular classes annotated with the `@Aspect` annotation (the `@AspectJ` style).

 - **Join point**: A point during the execution of a program, such as the execution of a method or the handling of an exception.
 In Spring AOP, a join point always represents a <u>method execution</u>.
+Joint point will match certain patterns.
+These patters are called "point cuts".

 - **Advice**: Action taken by an aspect at a particular join point.
 Different types of advice include "around", "before" and "after" advice.
-Many AOP frameworks, including Spring, model an advice as an <u>interceptor</u> and maintain a chain of interceptors around the join point.
+Many AOP frameworks, including Spring, model advices as an <u>interceptor</u>, and maintain a chain of interceptors around the join point.

   It seems that when we apply an advice to a method execution of a class (join point), that class, or type, is called an "advised object".

 - **Pointcut**: A predicate that matches join points.
-A _join point matcher_, I like to call it.
+A _join point matcher_, as I prefer to call it.
 Advice is associated with a pointcut expression and runs at any <u>join point matched by the pointcut</u> (for example, the execution of a method with a certain name).

  The concept of join points as matched by pointcut expressions is central to AOP.
 Spring uses the `AspectJ` <u>pointcut expression language by default</u>.
 We'll see examples later.
 Pointcuts enable advices to be applied independently of the object-oriented hierarchy.
 For example, you can apply an around advice providing declarative transaction management to a set of methods that span multiple objects (such as all business operations in the service layer).